echiner/edem-mda-data-ingestion/Exercises/Exercise1/README.md

 Only setup required is to create the two directories inside NiFi's docker container:

+**First**, enter the container.
+You can do this by clicking the "CLI" button for the "nifi" container in the Docker Dashbooard, or follow these steps in the console:

 ```shell
 # Check the container ID
 $> docker ps